Ulster Volunteer Force: 2006–2010

 On 12 February 2006, The Observer reported that the UVF was to disband by the end of 2006.
 The newspaper also reported that the group refused to decommission its weapons.

 On 2 September 2006, BBC News reported the UVF might be intending to re-enter dialogue with the Independent International Commission on Decommissioning, with a view to decommissioning of their weapons.
 This move came as the organisation held high-level discussions about its future.

 On 3 May 2007, following recent negotiations between the Progressive Unionist Party (PUP) and Irish Taoiseach Bertie Ahern and with Police Service of Northern Ireland (PSNI) Chief Constable Sir Hugh Orde, the UVF made a statement that they would transform to a "non-military, civilianised" organisation.
 This was to take effect from midnight.
 They also stated that they would retain their weaponry but put them beyond reach of normal volunteers.
 Their weapons stock-piles are to be retained under the watch of the UVF leadership.

 In January 2008, the UVF was accused of involvement in vigilante action against alleged criminals in Belfast.

 In 2008, a loyalist splinter group calling itself the "Real UVF" emerged briefly to make threats against Sinn Féin in County Fermanagh.

 In the twentieth IMC report, the group was said to be continuing to put its weapons "beyond reach", (in the group's own words) to downsize, and reduce the criminality of the group.
-The report added that individuals, some current and some former members, in the group have, without the orders from above, continued to "localised recruitment", and although some continued to try and acquire weapons, including a senior member, most forms of crime had fallen, including shootings and assaults.
+The report added that individuals, some current and some former members, in the group have, without the orders from above, continued with "localised recruitment", and although some continued to try and acquire weapons, including a senior member, most forms of crime had fallen, including shootings and assaults.
 The group concluded a general acceptance of the need to decommission, though there was no conclusive proof of moves towards this end.

 In June 2009 the UVF formally decommissioned their weapons in front of independent witnesses as a formal statement of decommissioning was read by Dawn Purvis and Billy Hutchinson.
 The IICD confirmed that "substantial quantities of firearms, ammunition, explosives and explosive devices" had been decommissioned and that for the UVF and RHC, decommissioning had been completed.